Do I have to register to provide data?

 Soil moisture has a very high spatial variability, which means that it differs a lot between locations, even if they are close to each other.
 Therefore, any additional soil moisture data can help us to understand the processes beneath the soil.

 Switzerland is an ideal country to compare citizen observations to conventional measurement techniques and to assess the potential of the crowdsourcing approach, since there is a relatively high density of conventional measurements.
-In the long-term, we hope that this concept can be transferred to countries with a sparse conventional measurement network, such as developing countries.
+In the long-term, we hope that this concept can be transferred to countries with a sparse conventional measurement network.

 Can crowdsourced data be good enough for scientific studies?

 Yes, many previous citizen science studies have already shown this.
 The measurements might not be as precise as with conventional measurement equipment, but the magnitude of the values is likely to be correct.
 Values that are physically impossible or highly unlikely will be discarded.
 If you are interested in our scientific studies, be sure to visit this part of our homepage.